TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Content/Index.rst

 Since in the above example .renderObj is not set explicitly, TYPO3 will automatically set :ts:`1.renderObj < tt_content`, so that `renderObj` will reference the TypoScript configuration of `tt_content`.
-The according TypoScript configuration will be copied to renderObj.
+The according TypoScript configuration will be copied to `renderObj`.

 Example 2